Insights from the network meeting in Budaörs & Banská Bystrica

 Inspiring study visits in Budapest

-At the end of the week, the delegation returned to Budapest, where they learned about the good practices of three districts in Budapest: Hegyvidék, Újbuda and Józsefváros.
+At the end of the week, the delegation returned to Budapest and learned more about the good practices of three districts: Hegyvidék, Újbuda and Józsefváros.

 Small scale actions as communication tools towards citizens were also the focus of the CUP4Creativity Urban Innovative Action project implemented by the 11th district of Budapest, Újbuda.
-The delegation had the opportunity to visit the Adaptér cultural centre developed in the frame of the project.
-In Adaptér, partners learned about the several cultural, and creative events programs, actions, and campaigns implemented in the CUP4Creativity project.
+The delegation visited the Adaptér cultural centre and learned about various cultural and creative events, programs, actions, and campaigns from the CUP4Creativity project.
 Through their presentation was concluded that culture and art can serve as avenues through which the city can connect with and successfully engage citizens.
 For instance, in this project, some residents opened their homes for concerts and theatre performances.
 Other residents agreed to demolish walls between their gardens to create a bigger green space where events can be organised.
-First, a small group of staff started to work on this project but following some events more and more residents became active and offered their help in organising additional events.
-These events motivate even more residents to contribute to building communities in one of the biggest and most diverse districts of Budapest.
+Initially, a small group of staff worked on the project, but as events progressed, more residents became active and offered their help in organising additional events.
+These activities motivated even more residents to contribute to community building in one of Budapest's largest and most diverse districts.

 Budapest Rev 8